Virginia Attorney General Mark Herring’s stiffest election challenge may come from his own party

 Political experts said the primary race, which will be decided on June 8, will be an important measure of the blue wave rolling across Virginia after decades of Republican domination.
 Will voters opt for a familiar liberal or choose to take a risk on a less-tested candidate who may push even further to the left?
 Herring and Jones meet for their first debate on Wednesday night.

 “The big question in Virginia Democratic politics right now is: Do they feel luckier than they have in the past?
-For decades, they’ve been really reluctant to move in a really liberal direction with their nominees out of fear they would lose the general election,” said Stephen Farnsworth, a political science professor at the University of Mary Washington.
+For decades, they’ve been really reluctant to move in a really liberal direction with their nominees out of fear they would lose the general election,” said Stephen Farnsworth, a political science professor at the University of Mary Washington in Fredericksburg.

-Four candidates are vying for the GOP nomination for attorney general, which will be decided at a Saturday convention.
+Four candidates are vying for the Republican nomination for attorney general, which will be decided at a Saturday convention.
 Each of the candidates is hoping to end the party’s nearly decade-long drought in statewide office by pushing messages of defending gun rights, enacting new voting restrictions, standing with police and making Virginia safer than Herring has.

-In the Democratic primary, Jones has benefited from the endorsement of Gov. Ralph Northam and solid fundraising, but the latest poll still shows an uphill battle for him against the incumbent.
+In the Democratic primary, Jones has benefited from the endorsement of Gov. Ralph Northam (D) and solid fundraising, but the latest poll still shows an uphill battle for him against the incumbent.

-The poll released by the Wason Center at Christopher Newport University on April 21 gave Herring a 42 to 18 percent lead over Jones, with 34 percent of voters undecided.
+The poll released by the Wason Center at Christopher Newport University on April 21 gave Herring a lead of 42 percent to 18 percent over Jones, with 34 percent of voters undecided.
 Jones had gained ground since the previous tally.
 The poll did not look at the Republican side of the race.

 Herring had initially announced a run for governor this election cycle but abandoned his bid in September before former governor Terry McAuliffe announced his own campaign for the state’s highest office.
 McAuliffe is widely viewed as a favorite in that race.